Before I was Muslim, I was what you could classify as a “typical British lad”.

 Then about five years ago, I was going on holiday to Greece.

-When you go to an airport, you’ve got loads of books packed in your backpack for you to read from, and then you go sitting by the side of the swimming pool with a large bear, sun-bathing and reading a book, and you would never have too many books!
+When you go to an airport, you’ve got loads of books packed in your backpack for you to read from, and then you go sitting by the side of the swimming pool and reading a book, and you would never have too many books!